Concordium/concordium.github.io/source/mainnet/docs/network/guides/baker-macos.rst

 .. _baker-macos:

 =============================
-Run a validator node on macOS
+Run a validator node on MacOS
 =============================

 This guide describes how to set up the node to run as a :ref:`validator <baker-concept>` node on a macOS node that participates in the Concordium network.
 A node receives blocks and transactions from other nodes and propagates information about blocks and transactions to the nodes in the Concordium network.
 In addition, a validator node also participates in the lottery and produces its own blocks.